 It is useful in this context to mention Ockham’s Razor, a medieval principle popularized by William of Ockham that declares that, of several conflicting alternative theories or explanations, the simplest one should be preferred over the others.
 Two other formulations of this principle, which are pertinent to the consideration of multiverses, are “Plurality should not be posited without necessity,” and “Entities are not to be multiplied beyond necessity.”

-Of course, this hypothesis, which is not just a hypothesis but an indubitable fact, is categorically rejected by all scientific simpletons because it conflicts with their belief that the Universe and everything in it arose and developed in accordance with the many natural laws which scientists have discovered.
+Of course, this hypothesis, which is not merely a hypothesis but an indubitable fact, is categorically rejected by all scientific simpletons because it conflicts with their belief that the Universe and everything in it arose and developed in accordance with the many natural laws that scientists have discovered.

 One question that this hypothesis easily resolves is “What happened or existed before the Big Bang, which gave birth to our Universe?”
-The answer, of course, is that God existed before the Big Bang and decided, prior to the Universe’s birth, to create it and give it the particular laws and form which it is observed to possess.
-Ever since its beginning, God has continued to overlook Its Creation and decide how it will develop, by trying different things and seeing what effects they have, and then perhaps making subsequent modifications to it.
-For unlike the traditional conception of God, which posits an omniscient, omnipotent, and immutable divine being that doesn’t actually correspond to the God that created our Universe and Life on Earth, the real God is a Being that doesn’t know in advance exactly how things will unfold or occur.
+The answer, of course, is that God existed before the Big Bang and decided, prior to the Universe’s birth, to create it and give it the particular laws and form that it is observed to possess.
+Ever since the Universe began, God has continued to overlook Its Creation and decide how it will develop, by trying different things and seeing what effects they have, and then perhaps making subsequent modifications to it.
+For unlike the traditional conception of God, which posits an omniscient, omnipotent, and immutable divine being that doesn’t actually correspond to the God that created our Universe and Life on Earth, the real God didn’t know in advance exactly how things would unfold or occur.
 Another feature of the real God is that It likes to experiment in order to create new things and new processes.
-Ultimately, it is God, and not impersonal material processes, forces, laws, or equations, that will determine the Universe’s end – whether it will continue to expand forever, becoming cooler and darker over time until there are no more actively burning stars, or whether it will collapse back on itself and explode in another Big Bang, thus repeating the process of universal creation, or whether its fate will be something different.
+Ultimately, it is God, and not impersonal material processes, forces, laws, or equations, that will determine the Universe’s end – whether it will continue to expand forever, becoming cooler and darker over time until there are no more actively burning stars, or whether it will collapse back on itself and explode in another Big Bang, thus repeating the process of universal creation, perhaps the next time with different natural laws, or whether its fate will be something different.
 Since there won’t be any humans around at that very distant time in the future, we don’t have to worry about the Universe’s ultimate fate, unless one is inclined to spend one’s time trying to answer such unanswerable questions.